mm-archive/ansible-role-wpcli/README.md

 ## Dependencies

-MatthewMiller.php
+There are no Ansible role dependencies but to run the app PHP must be installed.

 ## Example Playbook

     - hosts: servers
       roles:
-         - { role: MatthewMiller.wpcli }
+         - MatthewMiller.wpcli

 ## License